benjaminion/upgrading-ethereum-book/src/book.md

 </figcaption>
 </figure>

-In this situation, I have three candidate head blocks, $I$, $E$, and $M$.
-Under proof of work's longest chain rule, the choice of head block is obvious: I must choose M since it has the greatest block height, or (almost) equivalently the greatest amount of work done.
+In this situation, we have three candidate head blocks, $I$, $E$, and $M$.
+Under proof of work's longest chain rule, the choice of head block is obvious: we must choose M since it has the greatest block height, or (almost) equivalently the greatest amount of work done.
 Under LMD GHOST we can't choose a head block from this information alone, we'd need to see the votes from the other validators in order to make a choice.

 The challenge is that the chain from blocks $J$ to $M$ might be from an attacker.
 The attacker might have mined that chain in secret and revealed it later in a so-called 51% attack.
 Proof of work nodes would have no choice but to reorg to make $M$ the head, thereby favouring the attacker's chain and potentially becoming vulnerable to double-spends.

-The value that Casper FFG brings is that it confers finality.
+Casper FFG's finality can help us here.
 Let's say that block $D$ is marked as final by Casper FFG (which automatically finalises blocks $A$, $B$, and $C$).
-Finalisation modifies the fork choice rule of the underlying protocol so that any branch with blocks that competes with block $D$ &ndash; that is, any block not descended from $D$ &ndash; is excluded.
+Finalisation modifies the fork choice rule of the underlying protocol so that any branch that competes with block $D$ &ndash; that is, containing blocks not descended from $D$ &ndash; is excluded.
 Equivalently, branches are pruned so that there are no forks prior to the finalised block.

 <a id="img_gasper_blocktree_finalised"></a>
 <figure class="diagram" style="width: 70%">